Parents: Your Teen’s Favorite Drug is Alcohol

 For many teens, drinking begins at home when they sample alcohol stored in their parents’ liquor cabinet.

 Even if parents are only social drinkers, it's risky to keep alcohol at home, Klinger says.
-Parents should monitor bottle content of any liquor in the house.
+Parents should monitor the bottle content of any liquor in the house.

 "Be proactive and sniff the bottles to make sure they aren't being filled up with water or other substances that make it look like they're still full,” Klinger says.

-While substituting water for alcohol is a tactic teens have used "since the dawn of time," Mueller says teenagers might also hide empty bottles in their rooms or car.
+While substituting water for alcohol is a tactic teens have used "since the dawn of time," Mueller says teenagers might also hide empty bottles in their rooms or cars.
 If you're concerned, you may need to do what she calls detective work.

 "I don't advocate that parents search their child's room on a regular basis, but keep your eyes open for empty bottles," she says.